 Making better use of existing capacity is a key pillar of NTS2's goal of delivering inclusive economic growth.
-The task of coordinating this spare capacity in a way that mitigates the need for solo car journeys requires close collaboration between Local Authorities, Community Transport Operators and the technology developing companies Demand Responsive Transport (DRT) services.
+The task of coordinating this spare capacity in a way that mitigates the need for solo car journeys requires collaboration between close Local Authorities.
+Community Transport Operators and the technology companies developing Demand Responsive Transport (DRT) services.

-Outside of the traditional pre-book "dial a ride" DRT services offered by many Local Authorities, within the workshops there were varying levels of awareness of the online "data driven" DRT pilots taking place across Scotland.
+Outside of the traditional pre-book "dial a ride" DRT services offered by many Local Authorities, within the workshops there were varying levels of awareness of the online "data driven" place DRT pilots taking across Scotland.
 This includes one recently introduced by HiTrans in partnership with US based start-up The Routing Company.